I'd kill a man who'd dare to, like, invade my personal space."

-- Roy Cohn in Angels In America.
+- Roy Cohn in Angels in America.

 - Cyrano de Bergerac: At Act II Scene VII, De Guiche wants to Buy Them Off Cyrano, offering to say to his uncle, Cardinal Richelieu, whom Cyrano has already impressed, I'll gladly say a word to him for you.
 And at Act III Scene II, he lampshades how he will occult in a monastery:

-- In Ace Attorney, these are the exact people the Yatagarasu tries to combat.
+- In Ace Attorney Investigations, these are the exact people the Yatagarasu tries to combat.
 It's also pulled by Alba in the final case.
 If he committed the murder on Allebahstian soil, then he only gets a trial in Allebahst, where he will surely get off lightly due to his war hero status.
 This is before Agent Lang shows Edgeworth's trump card to the Allebahst royal family; after that, Alba attempts to leave for parts unknown instead.

-- In the adult-oriented Visual Novel "Discipline: A Record of a Crusade", this is the primary reason for Leona's Rich Bitch personality.
+- In the adult-oriented Visual Novel Discipline: A Record of a Crusade, this is the primary reason for Leona's Rich Bitch personality.
 When she's able to use a jet to blow up a portion of a school building, and NOT get punished for it, not even the O'Rourke family has that kind of clout.

 - Subverted in Arthur, King of Time and Space: Morgan (before she's openly evil) expects that as the king's half-sister she can do whatever she wants, but egalitarian Arthur has instructed his people that anyone saying "Do you know who I am?" is to be ignored.